-Severe Storms producing winds greater than 58 mph and/or hail 1 inch in diameter or larger.
-Thunderstorm Storms producing winds greater than 58 mph and/or half 1 men in diameter of larger.
-Severe Issued by the National Weather Service (NWS) when conditions are favorable for the Thunderstorm • Watch development of severe thunderstorms over a larger-scale region.
+Definitions Severe Thunderstorm Storms producing winds greater than 58 mph and/or hail 1 inch in diameter or larger.
+Severe Thunderstorm Watch Issued by the National Weather Service (NWS) when conditions are favorable for the development of severe thunderstorms over a larger-scale region.
 Severe Issued by the National Weather Service (NWS) when severe thunderstorms are occurring or Thunderstorm imminent in the warning area.
 Tornadoes are not expected in such situations, but isolated Warning tornado development cannot be ruled out.
-A violently rotating column of air that extends from a thunderstorm to the ground and is often- Tornado although not always-visible as a funnel cloud.
+Tornado A violently rotating column of air that extends from a thunderstorm to the ground and is often-although not always-visible as a funnel cloud.
 Lightning and hail are common in thunderstorms that produce tornadoes.
 Tornado Issued by the National Weather Service (NWS) when severe thunderstorms and tornadoes are Watch possible in and near the watch area.
 Tornado Issued by the National Weather Service (NWS) when a tornado is imminent or occurring.
 When Warning a tornado warning is issued, seek safe shelter immediately.